-But there was further debate about the impact of national parks on local tribes.
+But there was further debate about the impact of national parks on local iwi.
 Some national park proposals faltered or failed because they conflicted with Māori land claims to the Waitangi Tribunal.
-Many tribes have sought the return of national park land in Waitangi Tribunal claims.
-On the other hand, Māori began to have more say in how parks were run, and management partnerships were set up between some tribes, such as Ngāi Tahu, and the Department of Conservation.
+Many iwi have sought the return of national park land in Waitangi Tribunal claims.
+Māori began to have more say in how parks were run, and management partnerships were set up between some iwi, such as Ngāi Tahu, and the Department of Conservation.

 Several New Zealand national parks have been named, or included in, world heritage sites under a 1972 UNESCO convention.

-Westland Tai Poutini, Aoraki/Mt Cook and Fiordland national parks were listed as world heritage sites in 1986.
-In 1990, along with Mt Aspiring National Park, they were included in one vast site called Te Wāhipounamu – South West New Zealand.
+Westland Tai Poutini, Aoraki/Mount Cook and Fiordland national parks were listed as world heritage sites in 1986.
+In 1990, along with Mount Aspiring National Park, they were included in a single vast site called Te Wāhipounamu – South West New Zealand.

 Tongariro National Park was listed as a world heritage site for scientific reasons in 1990, and for its cultural significance in 1993.

 One sign of the greater role of Māori in managing national parks was the change in some park names from the 1980s.
-Westland National Park became Westland Tai Poutini, a reference to the Māori name for the West Coast.
-Mt Cook became Aoraki/Mt Cook, incorporating the Ngāi Tahu tribe’s name for the mountain.
+Westland National Park became Westland Tai Poutini, incorporating the Māori name for the West Coast.
+Mount Cook became Aoraki/Mount Cook, incorporating the Ngāi Tahu iwi’s name for the mountain.

 National parks are important for New Zealand’s tourism industry.
 In the late 1990s 55% of overseas tourists visited at least one national park, and their needs were a major focus for the Department of Conservation.
 In 2017, 1.7 million overseas tourists visited a national park.
-Tracks were maintained to a high standard – especially the eight that have been designated ‘Great Walks’.
+Tracks were maintained to a high standard – especially the eight that were designated ‘Great Walks’.
 In 2000 the New Zealand National Parks and Conservation Foundation was set up to seek corporate funding for conservation projects in national parks and reserves.